 Here’s the longer answer.

-Both mantras support growth and adventure and help girls show up in the world with the confidence and passion.
+Both qualities support growth and adventure and help girls show up in the world with the confidence and passion.
 But, mixing up the two would be like confusing Beyoncé and Rihanna.
 They’re similar, but different.
-The confusion between the sayings happens when people reduce their meanings down to: don’t let fear stop you.
+The confusion between the two happens when people reduce their meanings down to: don’t let fear stop you.
 Whether fear is dormant or active, though, makes all the difference between these two concepts.

 Being fearless literally translates to being without fear.
 Because fear is a natural, biological response, it’s impossible to cancel the emotion permanently.
 It is possible, however, to put fear to sleep.

 The best way to achieve fearlessness is to successfully do something over and over again.
 Riding a bike down the same road with the same conditions every morning helps a biker anticipate every curve, decline and bump.
 The biker becomes familiar with the road … and fear becomes uninterested in the activity.
 Repetition builds competence and confidence, two internal resources that can rock fear into complacency, then put it to bed.

 But, if an unexpected element is added to the action – if the weather becomes hazardous or angry dogs chase the biker – fear rouses in a panic, shutting down the previous fearless state.

 There’s another road to becoming fearless, but it’s far more dangerous to travel

 Fear can be tricked into a slumber when a girl underestimates a risk and overestimates her abilities.
 This translates to her acting rashly, or without careful consideration of potential consequences.
 Carefreely riding a bike down an unfamiliar road with hidden dips and abrupt turns can create problems for the inexperienced biker that she should have anticipated.
 In this case, fear is unconscious for the action when it should, in fact, #staywoke.